SnaBe/node-steam-bot-constructor/README.md

 The steam-bot-constructor module lets you create multiple instances of the same type of Steam bot, it also gives you the option to add your own functions & custom features to a specific bot instance.

 **Have a question about the module or programming in general? *Do not create a GitHub issue.* GitHub issues are for feature requests and bug reports.
-Instead, send an email to support@tf2keys.net.
+Instead, send me an email.
 Such issues may be ignored!**

 The example folder includes:
 - Setting up a basic project